Vets for truth

 Led by three salty old guys--one from Santa Maria, one from San Luis Obispo, and one from Santa Barbara--two advocacy groups and some veterans filed last summer what they hope will be a successful class-action suit against the Department of Veterans Affairs.

-In January, they won their first victory.
+they won their first victory.
 It was only a preliminary skirmish--a federal judge agreed with the vets that a civil court has jurisdiction and the veterans had standing to sue--but it could have a big impact for hundreds of thousands of veterans.

 Their ongoing suit claims that the federal health system wrongly denies mental health treatment to some soldiers, including those returning from Iraq and Afghanistan.